Geospatial Solutions

 For data capture, planning and setting enough ground control points to satisfy your project's accuracy requirements is important, but regardless of your project's purpose or the mobile mapping solution you use, keeping these tips in mind can help ensure success:

-- Utilize an onsite base station logging 1 second intervals: Depending on project accuracy requirements, if your purpose is to capture panoramic imagery for populating a GIS database, utilizing the nearest CORS base station is more than sufficient.
+- Utilize an onsite base station logging 1-second intervals: Depending on project accuracy requirements, if your purpose is to capture panoramic imagery for populating a GIS database, utilizing the nearest CORS base station is more than sufficient.
 If completing engineering grade deliverables for a DOT, this is essentially a requirement.

-- Dynamic driving: This means quick turns, starts and stops and getting up to highway speed quickly, to shake up the IMU and drive down your heading values to get a much better positioning solution.
+- Dynamic driving: This means quick turns, starts, and stops and getting up to highway speed quickly, to shake up the IMU and drive down your heading values to get a much better positioning solution.

 Who could benefit from using mobile mapping?